Sibu-Myeki/To-Do_List/README.md

-# The-ToDo_List
-To-Do List Web App  A straightforward web app to help users keep track of their tasks.This project allows users to add, edit, and delete tasks, as well as mark them as completed.
-Built using the MERN stack (MongoDB, Express.js, React, and Node.js),it offers a user-friendly way to manage your to-dos.

 # To-Do List Web App

+A straightforward web app to help users keep track of their tasks.
+This project allows users to add, edit, and delete tasks, as well as mark them as completed.
+Built using the MERN stack (MongoDB, Express.js, React, and Node.js), it offers a user-friendly way to manage your to-dos.

 ## Project Setup